wagaweb/waga-woocommerce-csv-cli-importer/README.md

 ## How to import data

 The script can import data from a CSV file.
 This file must have one product per row and a series of column with the data to update.
-The CSV headers (the first line) can be the default provided in the file `docs/standard_headers.md` or can be customized through a _manifest file_.
+The CSV headers (the first line) can be the default ones provided in the file `docs/standard_headers.md` or can be customized through a _manifest file_.

 With a CSV (product-list.csv) formatted like that: